BIGBOOTYKOUSHIK/Software/README.md

 While playing in Dev mode, hidden cards display faint outlines of their values, making it easy to verify matches during development.
 Use this mode to reveal card numbers for debugging.

+## Visual Improvements
+Cards and menus now use consistent theme colors.
+Matched messages fade out smoothly for a polished look.